influxdata/docs-v2/content/influxdb/clustered/install/secure-cluster/auth.md

 influxctl token list
 ```

-You are directed to authorize with your identity provider before the command
-executes and returns results.
-If authorized correctly, the command should run
+Before executing, the command directs you to authorize with
+your identity provider.
+After you authorize successfully, the command runs and returns results.
 successfully.

 {{< page-nav prev="/influxdb/clustered/install/secure-cluster/tls/" prevText="Set up TLS" >}}